 - (i) The year 2008-09 was a momentous year for secondary education when several major initiatives, including a new Centrally Sponsored Scheme to universalise education at secondary stage was launched. - (ii) Higher education is of vital importance for the country in consolidating its comparative advantage in skill and knowledge intensive services and in building a knowledge based society.
 Our Government has taken a decisive initiative in this direction.
 The outlay on Higher Education has been increased 900 per cent in the Eleventh Five Year Plan.
 An Ordinance has been promulgated for establishing 15 Central Universities.
 Six new Indian Institutes of Technology (IIT) have started functioning in Bihar, Andhra Pradesh, Rajasthan, Orissa, Punjab and Gujarat during 2008-09.
 Two more IITs in Madhya Pradesh and Himachal Pradesh are expected to commence their academic sessions in 2009-10.
-With the commencement of academic sessions in the Indian Institutes of Science Education and Research (IISERs) at Bhopal and Thiruvananthapuram, all 5 IISERs announced earlier are not functional.
+With the commencement of academic sessions in the Indian Institutes of Science Education and Research (IISERs) at Bhopal and Thiruvananthapuram, all 5 IISERs announced earlier are now functional.
 Two new schools of Planning and Architecture at Vijayawada and Bhopal have already started functioning.
 Teaching is expected to commence in four of the six new Indian Institutes of Management, proposed for the Eleventh Plan period, from the academic year 2009-10.
-These are in Haryana, Rajasthan, Jharkhand and Tamil Nadu. - (iii) The UPA Government has revised the Educational Loan Scheme, as a result of which the number of loan accounts has increased by more than four times during the period 31 March 2004 to 30 September 2008 from 3.19 lakh to 14.09 lakh.
-The loan outstanding during this period has increased from Rs.
-4,500 crore as on 31 March 2004 to Rs.
-24,260 crore as on 30 September 2008. - (iv) Following our announcement in 2004-05, nearly 500 ITIs have been upgraded into centres of excellence.
-As an integral part of the coordinated action plan for skill development, the Government created the National Skill Development Corporation in July 2008 with an initial corpus of Rs. one thousand crore to stimulate and coordinate private sector participation in skill development.
+These are in Haryana, Rajasthan, Jharkhand and Tamil Nadu. - (iii) The UPA Government has revised the Educational Loan Scheme, as a result of which the number of loan accounts has increased by more than four times during the period March 31, 2004 to September 30, 2008 from 3.19 lakhs to 14.09 lakhs.
+The loan outstanding during this period has increased from Rs.4 thousand five hundred crore as on March 31, 2004 to Rs.24 thousand two hundred and sixty crore as on September 30, 2008. - (iv) Following our announcement in 2004-05, nearly 500 ITIs have been upgraded into centres of excellence.
+As an integral part of the coordinated action plan for skill development, the Government created the National Skill Development Corporation in July 2008 with an initial corpus of Rs.1 thousand crore to stimulate and coordinate private sector participation in skill development.

-I now turn to the social sector.
+I now move to the social sector.